History of agriculture in Chile

-The arrival of the Spanish disrupted in many places local agriculture as indigenous populations shrank and mining rose to prominence.
+The arrival of the Spanish disrupted local agriculture in many places as indigenous populations shrank and mining rose to prominence.
 Mapuches in south-central Chile adopted sheep, wheat and the horse from the Spanish.
-Further south in Chiloé apple trees and pigs proved successful introductions into local potato-based agriculture.
-As the Spanish were repulsed from much of southern Chile, Central Chile became increasingly populated and exploited with husbandry becoming the most prominent agricultural activity in Spanish-ruled areas in the 17th century.
-In parallel to husbandry vineyards did also become more important.
+Further south in Chiloé, apple trees and pigs were successfully introduced into the local potato-based agricultural system.
+With the Spanish expelled from southern regions, central Chile became increasingly populated, with animal husbandry becoming the most prominent agricultural activity in Spanish-ruled areas in the 17th century.
+In parallel to husbandry, vineyards also grew in importance.
 Spanish agriculture, centered on the hacienda, absorbed most of the scattered and declining indigenous populations of Central Chile.
 Much land in Central Chile was cleared with fire during this period.
-On the contrary open fields in southern Chile were overgrown as indigenous populations declined due to diseases introduced by the Spanish and warfare.
+On the contrary, open fields in southern Chile were overgrown as indigenous populations declined due to warfare and diseases introduced by the Spanish.

 The 18th century saw the rise of wheat and wine for export to Peru.

-Albeit many agricultural lands were devastated by the independence wars and outlaw banditry Chilean agriculture recovered fast and new lands were opened up for agriculture.
+Although many agricultural lands were devastated by the independence wars and outlaw banditry, Chilean agriculture recovered fast and new lands were opened up for agriculture.
 This development, along with other factors, led to a conflict with free Mapuches in Araucanía.
-With the whole of Araucanía conquered in 1883 the region became the following decades known as the "granary of Chile".
+With the whole of Araucanía conquered in 1883, the region became known in the following decades as the "granary of Chile".
 Dispossessed Mapuches were marginalized to small plots or mountainous terrain where their husbandry operations caused severe soil erosion.
-Chilean and foreign settlers intensive monoculture of wheat and logging also contributed to severe erosion.
+The intensive monoculture of wheat and logging by Chilean and foreign settlers also contributed to severe erosion.
 In the far south a sheep farming boom developed at the turn of the century as the Patagonian grasslands became settled.

 Huaso in a Chilean wheat field, 1940.
 The picture illustrates two of Chile's historically most important agriculture products; cattle farming and wheat.

 Despite the development of irrigation canals, limited introduction of wage labour and apiculture much of Chilean agriculture remained backward in relation to other economic sectors.
 Inquilinaje, an institution reminiscent of feudalism remained into the 1960s.

-As part of a policy of industrialization Chilean state invested in the late 1950s and early 1960s into dairy plants, refrigerated slaughterhouses, sugar refineries and transport infrastructure.
+As part of a policy of industrialization, the Chilean state invested in dairy plants, refrigerated slaughterhouses, sugar refineries, and transport infrastructure in the late 1950s and early 1960s.
 The subsequent Chilean land reform brought profound changes to agriculture in the 1960s and 1970s.
 Large holdings (fundos) were partitioned and land distributed to campesinos and cooperatives.
-Farmers syndicates were legalized and promoted.
-As the military dictatorship headed by Augusto Pinochet initiated a partial counter-reform in 1973 agriculture became increasingly run by large private enterprises and individuals who concentrated land ownership.
-Despite a setback during the Crisis of 1982, Chile's agriculture sector expanded in the 1980s, in particular fruit export.
+Farmers' unions were legalized and promoted.
+As the military dictatorship headed by Augusto Pinochet initiated a partial counter-reform in 1973, agriculture became increasingly run by large private enterprises and individuals who concentrated land ownership.
+Despite a setback during the Crisis of 1982, Chile's agriculture sector expanded in the 1980s, particularly with fruit export.